 Hundreds of people in the Kansas City area prefer to get around on foot whenever possible.
 Many residents live in areas that are within walking distance to grocery stores, restaurants, attractions, work, and school.
 Kansas City is an excellent city for pedestrians in terms of walkability.
 However, safety is not always a guarantee.
 Crossing streets and interacting with motor vehicles can lead to serious pedestrian injuries and deaths.
 After a pedestrian collision, the first question might be, “Who will pay for my medical bills?”
 The Kansas City pedestrian accident attorneys at Wendt Law Firm P.C. can help you find the answer.
 Contact the dedicated attorneys in Kansas City for a free consultation today!

 A collision between a motor vehicle driver and pedestrian will always end in worse injuries for the latter.
 Pedestrians do not have any protection from injuries in a collision or a serious car accident.
 They will bear the full brunt of the impact – often resulting in catastrophic or fatal injuries.

-Causes of Pedestrian Accident
+Causes of Kansas City Pedestrian Accidents

 Pedestrian accidents are often preventable tragedies.
 Drivers possess the power to avoid striking pedestrians by keeping a proper lookout, avoiding distractions, paying attention to the road, and following traffic laws.
-After a pedestrian accident in Kansas City, hire an attorney to investigate what happened.
+After a pedestrian accident in Kansas City, hire an accident attorney to investigate what happened.
 Identifying the cause of your collision could help you determine which party should receive your claim.

 Distracted driving.
 Drivers who text, eat, drink or partake in other distractions behind the wheel put pedestrians at risk.
 Distracted drivers took 3,166 lives total in traffic accidents in 2017.